Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - Unity Analytics is a tool that helps us understand player actions, game performance, and usage patterns within our game.
   - Unity Analytics collects data such as approximate Location, usersâ€™ personal identifiers, in-game Interactions and activity, Crash logs, app diagnostics, app performance data, and usersâ€™ device or other identifiers (Installation ID, IDFV, and IDFA) for App functionality and analytics purposes.
   - Data is encrypted in transit.
   - Analytics data collection is an optional (Opt-Out) service.
-Users can change their analytics data collection consent at any time by navigating to <b>Settings > Account & Privacy > Change Analytics Data Collection Consent.</b>
+Users can change their analytics data collection consent at any time by navigating to <b>Settings > Privacy > Change Analytics Data Collection Consent.</b>
   - Analytics data collected before revoking consent cannot be deleted.
   - For more information on the privacy practices of Unity Analytics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)